How to Merge SRT Subtitles with AVI Files

 It's very important that they have exactly the same file name (case sensitive).

 Step Three: Download and Install Wine (for Linux or Mac OS X only)

 If you have windows installed on your computer then skip this step.

-AVIAddXSubs is actually Windows software, but you can also use it on your Linux or Mac OS X computer when "Wine" is installed.
-So the first thing you need to do is to download and install "Wine" on your Linux or Mac OS X pc.
+AVIAddXSubs is actually Windows software, but you can also use it on your Linux or Mac OS X computer when Wine is installed.
+So the first thing you will need to do is to download and install Wine on your Linux or Mac OS X computer.

 Wine is free software that allows you to run many (not all) Windows-based software on computers that uses Linux or Mac OS X. Wine doesn't do any CPU emulation, so it's not an emulator, therefore, the name Wine Is Not an Emulator.